Health

 Establishing Healthy Routines

 Setting up structured daily routines is very important for people who are dealing with sadness.
+Having routines for simple things like meals, exercise, and sleep helps people feel stable during rough times.
+Routines that you stick to help keep your energy and mood stable.

 Practicing Mindfulness and Meditation